achao213/CareerFoundry-SQL/README.md

 ## Data
 The data utilized for this project is fictional and was supplied by Career Foundry as part of the project guidelines.
 Analysis was conducted using a relational database management system along with PostgreSQL.
 The dataset encompasses details about customers, employees, store locations, available movies, actors, languages of the movies, and rental transactions.
 ## Visualizations
 The visualizations for the project were created in Tableau Public.
-The visuals can be found here:
+The visuals can be found here: [Rockbuster Visuals](https://public.tableau.com/views/Achievement3Exercise3_10/TopCustomers?:language=en-US&:display_count=n&:origin=viz_share_link)